mmelokuhlemaphisa/smart-germiston.json/README.md

   "data_source_veracity": "high",

   "access_level": "Internal"

 }

 This "access_level" field could help control who can view or process the record.

 2. Breach Implications

   -Competitive Disadvantage: A rival company could use traffic data to optimize their own services,         undermining our business.

   -Loss of Trust: Citizens and partners might stop sharing or using our platform due to perceived           insecurity, hurting reputation and revenue.

 3. Authority and Control

 The Chief Data Officer (CDO) or a Data Governance Committee should define access levels.
-Unlike developers or project managers, they:Understand compliance laws (e.g., POPIA, GDPR), Manage enterprise-wide data strategy, Balance security, privacy, and utility
+Unlike developers or project managers, they:Understand compliance laws (e.g., POPIA, GDPR), Manage enterprise-wide data strategy, Balance security, privacy, and utility.